 Wedges are built to optimize your spin and control around the green.
 If your wedge produces high spin rpm, you can get the ball up to the cup and stop it quickly.
 To achieve this, you need a wedge with sharp grooves that grip into the cover of your ball at impact and enhance your spin.

 As your grooves wear out, your ball stops producing the level of spin it did when it was new.
-That means you need to sharpen your grooves or trade the wedge in for a new one.
+That means you must sharpen your grooves or trade the wedge in for a new one.

 Bounce And Grind